STEPHANIE BRICK SME, RA, WELL AP, LEED GA

 TRAIL-BLAZER AND TRUSTED AUTHORITY

-Licensed architect Stephanie Brick, WELL AP (#0000000823), LEED GA, is a leading subject matter expert (SME) on how to implement salutogenic and biophilic design in unique spaces, with an expertise in high-stress, highly disconnected, and government facilities.
+Licensed architect Stephanie Brick, WELL AP (#0000000823), LEED GA, is a leading subject matter expert (SME) on implementing salutogenic and biophilic design in unique spaces, with an expertise in high-stress/highly disconnected facilities.
 Since 2017, for nearly a decade, she has been one of the top experts on using salutogenic design to improve military service members' health and well-being.
-She is the founder of Salutogenic Design & Consulting Group based in the greater Washington, DC area.
+She is the founder of Salutogenic Design & Consulting Group, based in the greater Washington DC area.

-For Ms. Brick’s full career history, including her residential design business and other endeavors of interest, please click here.
+Stephanie Brick's professional depth extends beyond salutogenic design.
+For Ms. Brick’s full career bio, encompassing the residential design sector and other endeavors of interest, please click here.

 All material herein copyrighted.